 The application is for outline planning permission for the erection of up to 42 dwellings at land at Moss Lane, Madeley.
-Vehicular access from the highway network (Moss Lane) to the site is for consideration as part of this application with all other matters (appearance, landscaping, layout, scale and other internal access details) reserved for subsequent consideration.
+Vehicular access from the highway network (Moss Lane) into the site for the first 80 metres into the site is for consideration as part of this application with all other matters (appearance, landscaping, layout, scale and other internal access details) reserved for subsequent consideration.

 The application site lies on the western side of Moss Lane, and except for its access point onto Moss Lane, outside the village envelope of Madeley and within the open countryside and an Area of Landscape Enhancement as indicated on the Local Development Framework Proposals Map.
-The site is not within the Green Belt, but it adjoins the Green Belt The site area is approximately 1.65 hectares.
+The site is not within the Green Belt, but it adjoins the Green Belt .The site area is approximately 1.65 hectares.

-There are three protected trees on the north eastern boundary of the site (TPO no. 100)
+There are three protected trees on the north eastern boundary of the site (Tree Preservation Order no. 100)